Darbyclose/myawesomesemester/_courses/course-06.md

 instructor_name	Professor Name
 instructor_title	Senior Instructor
 instructor_department	Department Name
-This is a placeholder page.
-Replace the front matter above with this course's real course code, title, meeting time, location, and your professor's name, title, and department.
-Then replace the section headings and body text below with your own research.

 About this course
 Write a short paragraph about the course itself: what it covers, why you're taking it, and what you're hoping to get out of it this semester.